bluenviron/gortmplib/README.md

 * Support Diffie-hellman based encryption (RTMPE)
 * Support encoding and decoding data with the AMF0 format

-Current limitations:

-* API is not stable and might be subjected to breaking changes.
+**WARNING**: API is not stable and might be subjected to breaking changes.
-* Codec definitions are borrowed from gortsplib.
-They will be made independent in the future.

 ## Table of contents